RaghuRocks3/PowerShell-Docs/reference/docs-conceptual/install/PowerShell-Support-Lifecycle.md

 support on that platform version.
 Previously released packages remain available for customers needing access but formal support and updates of any kind are no longer be provided.

+If the PowerShell team has not tested PowerShell on a version of an operating system, that version is not supported.
+If you think there is a need to support a specific version or distribution, you can open a request in the PowerShell repository using the [Distribution Support Request][distro-req] form.

 ## PowerShell End-of-support dates

 Based on these lifecycle policies, the following table lists the dates when various releases are no